mlee1423/mkdocs-test/docs/1-pc.md

 ### Motherboard
 ![mb](./assets/images/mb.png){: style="width:15em"}

-The motherboard, also called the mainboard, links all the components of the computer, connecting the processor, memory modules, graphics and expansion cards, hard drives, and connections to the network, keyboard, mouse, and more.
+The motherboard, also called the mainboard, is a Printed Circuit Board (PCB) that holds and allows communication between the components of a computer.
+This includes the processor, memory, graphics card, hard drive, as well as any specialty expansion cards.
+The motherboard also contains the computer's main I/O ports that connect the attached components to peripherals like the keyboard, mouse, webcams, speakers and more.

+!!! info
+    The motherboard may have HDMI, DisplayPort, DVI or VGA ports driven by the integrated graphics GPU inside some processors.

 #### Dimensions
 Common motherboard sizes include: